doginthehat/ls-filebrowser/README.md

 		$field->htmlButtons1 .= ',Filebrowser';

-	_This step would better if you could customize this directly from the editor settings section of the admin (/backdoor/system/editor_config/) but I couldn't find an easy way to do this (open to suggestions)_
+	_This step would be better if you could customize this directly from the editor settings section of the admin (/backdoor/system/editor_config/) but I couldn't find an easy way to do this (open to suggestions)_

-4. [Optional] If your controller view uses a custom head block content [ie. `Phpr_View::beginBlock("head")`] to load resources, you *must* pass `true` to the matching `endBlock()`.
-	If you don't, because the filebrowser behaviour has already written to the view, your custom content will simply be ignore by the view engine on Lemonstand.

 That's all that's required to get it going.
 By default it will show all the files available on the server.